peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 #### Edge wallet

-On this wallet,  there is no "hide balnce" button or toogle.
+On this wallet,  there is no "hide balance" button or toggle.
 By tapping on the balance, it becomes hidden then a large "show balance" is displayed on the screen.
 This doesn't do so well for security.

 ##### user flow